Profilerr

 ScreaM aka Adil Benrlitom is one of the most popular retired CS legends.
 This 29-year-old professional player from Belgia started his career in Counter-Strike: Source.
 The man is the older brother of Nabil "Nivera" Benrlitom — another big name among the best ex-Counter-Strike pro players.

 The young gamer reached his peak after the transition to G2 in 2016.
 While playing for this team he was recognized as the most valuable player of the ECS Season 1 Finals.
-During this event, Adil achieved impressive statistics, including 0.88 KPR and 90.3 ADR.
+During this event, Adil achieved impressive statistics, including 0.88 KPR and 90.3 ADR, and was among the top CS2 world ranking players.
 Usually, he took the role of the rifler during professional matches.

 ScreaM played for several different teams, including VeryGames, Titan, Epsilon eSports, and G2 Esports.
 He finished his career as one of GamerLegion's professionals in 2020 to continue competing against other players in Valorant.
 Due to his impressive aiming skill, there is no wonder that Adil adored playing as an entry fragger.
 His accuracy even granted ScreaM his unofficial nickname “Headshot Machine.”